Queer Arts Festival: Mission statement

 The Pride in Art Society fosters inclusion, equality and a strong political voice for the local queer community, including the historical contributions of queer artists.
 We combat homophobia by building greater public awareness and acceptance of individuals and groups outside sexual and gender norms.

 2010

 The theme for the visual art in the 2010 Queer Arts Festival was "Queertopia: The Best Place On Earth?".
 Artists were asked to imagine the ultimate queer community.

 Performing artists include pianist Sara Davis Buechner; JODAIKO taiko drummers; comedians James Howell and Morgan Brayton; and a number of local and international guest performers.

+2015

+In 2015, Vancouver’s Queer Arts Festival showed an exhibition based on the lesbian art collective, Kiss & Tell.
+Kiss & Tell's groundbreaking 1998 exhibition Drawing the Line was used as inspiration for the 2015 exhibition titled Trigger: Drawing the Line in 2015.
+The show displayed photographs from the original exhibition alongside new work made by contemporary artists in response to Kiss & Tell's iconic images.
+The curator, SD Holman, invited Vancouver artists including Afuwa, Bryan Bone, James Diamond, Suzo Hickey, Toni Latour, Jono Nobles, Coral Short, and Jonny Sopotiuk to participate, and the resulting works explored themes like queerness, sexuality, religion, and disability.